New Kaimu Black Sand Beach

 There are no facilities out here, and water activities, including swimming, are not possible due to strong currents and hazardous surf.
 The beach is just nice to look at and imagine how it will change over the years as all the newly planted coconut palms reach full height.

-New Kaimu Black Sand Beach Overview
+Key Features of New Kaimū Black Sand Beach

 Show Form